Wheeler Dealers: Season 1 (2024)

+Season 2 (2025)

 Other vehicles

 Brewer has used a variety of vehicles on Wheeler Dealers to travel to see prospective vehicles and/or tow them if they are not in running order or street legal.

-Brewer has used a Mitsubishi Shogun to travel around England since series 9 (2012).
-Vehicles used prior to series 9 include a dark turquoise Nissan Primera Estate (Series 1), a blue Subaru Legacy Estate (Series 4), a red Honda Accord Tourer (Series 2), a black SsangYong Rexton II, a dark blue SsangYong Kyron, a black Land Rover Discovery 4 (Series 7b), a blue Nissan X-Trail (Series 3) and a light blue Ford Kuga (Series 7a).
+Brewer has used a Mitsubishi Shogun to travel around England between Series 9 to 12.
+Vehicles used prior to series 9 include a dark turquoise Nissan Primera Estate (Series 1), a blue Subaru Legacy Estate (Series 4), a red Honda Accord Tourer (Series 2), a black SsangYong Rexton II (Series 5), a dark blue SsangYong Kyron (Series 6), a black Land Rover Discovery 4 (Series 7b), a blue Nissan X-Trail (Series 3) and a light blue Ford Kuga (Series 7a).
 For Series 8a, he used a black X-Trail.
 For Series 12b, he used a white Mercedes-Benz Sprinter to transport the Messerschmitt KR200 back to the workshop.

 When Brewer travelled to France in series 5 to purchase a Citroën DS, he rented a French-registered black Opel Zafira; he rented a newer version of the Zafira when he returned to France to buy the Renault Alpine A310 in series 9a.
 Brewer used a French-registered silver Toyota Corolla Verso when he returned to buy the Citroën 2CV in series 11a.
 When he returned to France in series 12b, he rented a French-registered grey Audi Q3 to purchase the Citroën HY.